-As President of SNHU’s Global Campus, Dr. Fowler has oversight for academic functions in support of the university’s learning experiences and modalities—online, competency-based and hybrid—meeting the rapidly changing demands of the workforce and global communities.
+As President of SNHU’s Global Campus, Dr. Fowler has oversight for academic functions in support of the university’s learning experiences and modalities-- online, competency-based and hybrid—meeting the rapidly changing demands of the workforce and global communities.
 A two-time Fulbright Senior Scholar (Germany and Belgium) with 25 years of experience in higher education management, Dr. Fowler has published and presented at events throughout the world, including Germany, where he also taught at the John F. Kennedy Institute for North American Studies at Freie Universitat-Berlin.
 He has held senior level academic and administrative positions at numerous institutions including Western Governors University, Penn State University and the National Endowment for the Humanities.
 In addition to a Ph.D.
 (SUNY-Buffalo), an M.B.A.
 (Western Governors University), Dr. Fowler has also completed an M.A.
 (George Mason University), a B.A.
 (Morehouse College) and was a Charles A. Dana Scholar (Duke University).
 He has also completed several higher education and executive leadership/negotiation programs at Harvard University.

 Explore more content like this article

 Tips for Being the Best Online Instructor

 The best online instructor lets go of their ego to allow learning which benefits both them and their students.
 Dr. Thomas MacCarty offers his tips to be a better online instructor by letting go of ego and embracing an approach that best serves learners.